Cherreads

 A gust of wind whipped around me, lifting branches and leaves into a spiral.

-I've run out of mana more times than I can count.
+I've run out of mana less times than I can count with my fingers.

 Thunder cracked louder.